confluentinc/ksql/design-proposals/klip-42-schema-migrations-tool.md

 1. Produce `Running` state to migrations stream.
 1. Perform migration.
 1. If successful, produce `Migrated`, else `Error`.

+In the case of multiple migrations (i.e., `migrations apply all` or `migrations apply until <target>`), the last four steps will be repeated for each migration.
+(The validation in step 3 will verify the expected state, which is that the previous migration has status `Migrated`.
+This validation will be wrapped in a retry loop as pull queries are not guaranteed to return the latest data.)

 As above, in the event that the migrations tool produces `Running` and crashes before completing the migration, the user will have to use the `abort` command on the migrations tool to transition the status of the current migration to `Error`